 The Horites and Horses

 Sheba is credited with early domestication, breeding and export of Arabian horses.
 Likely the word "horse" is derived from Horus or Horite.
 The word horse appears as hors in Old English texts before the 12th century.
-Onager horses, called gur or khur, were bred by Kushites along the Tigris before 3000 BC.
+Onager horses, (related to gur or khur?) were bred by Kushites along the Tigris before 3000 BC.
 Rock and cave images of horses in the Sahara predate the 1670 BC Hyksos invasion of Egypt, so the Hyksos cannot be credited with introducing horses to Egypt.

 The Nabataean cavalry was camel mounted with two archers, one facing forward and one facing either front or back.
 The warriors wore ribbons in their long wavy hair.
 The camel was well suited to the desert environment in which they fought, but with their expansion into Syria, the Nabataeans adopted horses for war.
 They preferred fast lighter horses that could, in the words of Diodorus "… flee into the desert, using this as a stronghold."